spaceninja/spaceninja.com/src/blog/2018/books-i-love-the-kingkiller-chronicle-series.md

   - reviews
   - books
 feature_image: books/feature/kingkiller-cover.jpg
+excerpt: 'It’s no exaggeration to say that Patrick Rothfuss’ The Name of the Wind might be my favorite book of all time.
+It’s in competition with heavy hitters like Hitchhiker’s Guide, The Lord of the Rings,...'
 ---

 It’s no exaggeration to say that Patrick Rothfuss’ _The Name of the Wind_ might be my favorite book of all time.
 It’s in competition with heavy hitters like _Hitchhiker’s Guide_, _The Lord of the Rings_, and _Ringworld_.
 Books I come back to time and again, re-reading compulsively, like comfort food.